sergiomtzlosa/docker-qiskit/README.md

 You can change the Dockerfile on the docker-compose.yml file to switch between those environments.

-The folder *qiskit-offline-docker* leads an offline installation of docker images, so you can build them on your own, but in that case you must create a Debian Buster subsystem with debootstrap.
+The folder *qiskit-offline-docker* leads an offline installation of docker images, so you can build them on your own, but in that case you must create a Debian Buster subsystem with *debootstrap*.

 ```
 sudo apt-get install debootstrap